Heziode/ada-dotenv/README.md

 Dotenv.Config;
 ```

+*Note: a way to achieve this is to load environment variable during elaboration.
+See [example/src/example_3.adb](example/src/example_3.adb)*

 Create a `.env` file in the root directory of your project.
 Add environment-specific variables on new lines in the form of `NAME=VALUE`.
 For example: